KouhouMed/PortfolioWebsite/content/blog/supervised-learning-algorithms-r.md

 There are a couple things we can do in order to improve the performance of our model :
 * **Centering and scaling data** : these are forms of preprocessing numerical data (not suitable for categorical data).
 Centering a variable means subtracting the mean of the variable from each data point so that the new variable's mean is 0.
 And scaling consists of multiplying each data point by a constant in order to alter the range of the data.
 * **Performing a *cross-vaidation*** : this consists of dividing the data into a finite number of subsets.
 Through each iteration, a subset is set aside, and the remaining subsets are used as the training set.
 The subset that was set aside is used as the test set (prediction).
+We will use `caret` library for this purpose.

 This is a method of cross-referencing the model built using its own data :